In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly, changing industries and manufacturing forever.

-Electrical discharge CNC machines produces a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 degrees Fahrenheit to reshape materials.
+Electrical discharge CNC machines produce a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 ℉ to vaporize the material and produce the desired shape.

-Since, EDM's use sparks for cutting rather than bits or end-mills, the machining in an EDM is non-contact.
-This helps avoid deflections in the work-piece, a distinct advantage when working with small-thin workpieces.
-An example of this would be a sprocket gear.
+Since EDM uses sparks for cutting rather than bits or end-mills, the machining in an EDM is non-contact.

 8. CNC Grinder